TCS Manual Testing Interview Questions and Answers For Freshers | Updated 2026

 Ans:

 Smoke Testing is a basic level test performed to verify major functions quickly.
 It checks whether the build is stable enough for detailed testing phases.
 Core modules like login, launch, and navigation are validated first.
 If smoke testing fails, deeper testing is usually postponed immediately.
 Smoke testing is common in fresher interviews.
+It helps in saving testing time by identifying critical issues early.
+Smoke testing ensures the application is ready for further validation.

-22. How to prepare Smoke Testing basics?
+22. What is Smoke Testing basics?

 Ans: